Paris during the Bourbon Restoration: The Revolution of 1830

 The discontent of the Parisians with Charles X and his government grew steadily.
 On October 26, 1826, the funeral of the actor François-Joseph Talma turned into a massive demonstration against the government.
 On 29 April 1827, when the King reviewed the soldiers of the national guard on the Champs Elysées, he was greeted with anti-government slogans shouted by some of the soldiers.
 He immediately disbanded the national guard.
 When he named a royalist professor to the College de France against the advice of the Academy of Sciences, student riots broke out in the Latin quarter.
 In the elections for the Chamber of Deputies in November 1827, the anti-government liberal candidates received 84 percent of the votes of the Parisians.
 In November 1828, the first barricades went up in the streets of the faubourg Saint-Martin and faubourg Saint-Denis.
 The army arrived and opened fire; seven persons were killed and twenty wounded.

-The King calmed the revolt for a time by naming a more moderate prime minister, Martignac, but in August 1829 he dismissed Martignac and named as the new head of government Jules de Polignac, the son of the one of the favorites of Marie-Antoinette and an ultra-royalist.
+The King calmed the revolt for a time by naming a more moderate prime minister, Martignac, but in August 1829 he dismissed Martignac and named as the new head of government Jules de Polignac, the son of one of the favorites of Marie-Antoinette and an ultra-royalist.
 The royalist ministers of the new government further infuriated the Chamber of Deputies; on 2 March 1830, the Chamber voted to refuse any cooperation with the government.
 The King dissolved the Chamber and ordered new elections.
 The opposition liberals won an even larger majority against the government; liberal candidates in Paris won four-fifths of the vote.
 On 26 July 1830 the King and his government responded by suspending the freedom of the press, dissolving the new parliament before it had even met, and raising the changing the election laws so only the richest citizens were allowed to vote.

 On 27 July the prefect of police gave the order to seize the printing presses of the opposition newspapers.
 The first conflicts between the opponents of the government and soldiers, led by Maréchal Marmont, took place around the Palais-Royal.
 The next day, the 28th, the insurgents surrounded the Hôtel de Ville and erected barricades in the center.
 Marmont marched his soldiers from the Palais-Royal to the Bastille to clear the barricades there, then back toward the Louvre and the Tuileries.
 The soldiers were fired upon from the rooftops by the insurgents, and many soldiers abandoned the army and joined the opposition.